edmugu/arduino_portable_adjustable_power_supply/Rev. A/index.md

 ---
-title: Todo
+title: Rev. A
-has_children: no
+has_children: yes
 nav_order: 50
-parent:Rev. A
 ---